Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 1. Benefits

 Saskatchewan is growing at its fastest pace in more than a century and requires additional housing stock across a wide range of communities and price ranges.
-Over the past three years, availability of rental units in the private market has decreased.
-The province’s population has increased to record gains, and opportunities for home ownership have tightened with rising interest rates.
+Over the past three years, availability of rental units in the private market has decreased as the province’s population has increased to record gains and opportunities for home ownership have tightened with rising interest rates.

 You can contribute to providing more rental housing in your community, while investing in your property.
-A secondary suite can help pay a mortgage, or provide homes for aging parents, adult children or other family members.
-The grant has been designed with flexibility in mind.
-The SSI helps to address rental availability and affordability, while also being targeted to homeowners who would like to secure a new revenue stream to help support their own primary housing affordability over the medium and long-term.
+A secondary suite can help pay a mortgage, or provide a home for aging parents, adult children or other family members.

 Top